Pastor, acclaimed scholar was a staunch advocate for civil rights activism

 Tags: advocate for civil, advocate for civil rights, civil rights, civil rights activism, commission on religion and race, executive director, first executive director, gayraud wilmore, historical society, new york theological seminary, presbyterian church, presbyterian historical, presbyterian historical society, religion and race corar, staunch advocate for civil, staunch advocate for civil rights, theological seminary, united presbyterian church, wilmore, york theological seminary

-Ministries: Gender & Racial Justice, Presbyterian Committee on the Self-Development of People, African American Intercultural Congregational Support
+Ministries: Gender, Racial and Intercultural Justice, Presbyterian Committee on the Self-Development of People, African American Intercultural Congregational Support